-At the death of Pope Nicholas V in 1455, the Italian cardinals were split between supporters of the Colonna and of the Orsini and this favoured the election of the old Catalan cardinal Alonso de Borja (in Italian Borgia) who became Pope Calixtus III; his short pontificate, apart from an unsuccessful attempt to promote a crusade against the Ottomans, was marked by the arrival in Rome of relatives and friends of the pope.
+At the death of Pope Nicholas V in 1455, the Italian cardinals were split between supporters of the Colonna and of the Orsini and this favoured the election of the Cardinal Alonso de Borja (in Italian Borgia) who became Pope Calixtus III and was supported by Alfonso, King of Aragon, who in 1442 had acquired control of the Kingdom of Naples (he already possessed Sicily).
+His short pontificate, apart from an unsuccessful attempt to promote a crusade against the Ottomans, was marked by the arrival in Rome of relatives and friends of the Pope.
 He appointed cardinals two of his nephews and a third one became commander of the papal troops.
-Nepotism, the bestowing of privileges on the nephews of the popes, was not introduced by Pope Calixtus III, but surely he so favoured his relatives that one of the talking statues commented as follows:
+Nepotism, the bestowing of privileges on the nephews of the popes, was not introduced by him, but he so favoured his relatives that one of the talking statues commented as follows:

 |Ai poveri suoi apostoli la chiesa

 |Jesus Christ had left the church|

 to his poor apostles;

 now Calixtus has turned the church

 At the death of Pope Calixtus III in 1458, the cardinals chose a man who for his diplomatic skills seemed able to effectively promote the crusade against the Ottomans.
 Cardinal Enea Silvio Piccolomini became a priest at the age of 42, after having served as a secretary and an ambassador for both the pope and the German emperor.
 He had a vast knowledge of the classic world and a high level of self-esteem, which he showed in choosing the name of Pius (II), because this adjective (Engl. pious) was associated with his own name (Enea) in Virgil's Aeneid:

 |Tum pius Aeneas stricto sic ense precatur